felleslosninger/docs/_docs/Maskinporten/maskinporten_func_european_eseals.md

 - You do NOT need to log in to "Samarbeidsportalen" and register a client.
 - You can use a test certificate in test, but it won't be validated against a trust-list (as there are no EU-wide test trust-list)
 - You must use a production certificate in prod.

+If you have any questions, please reach out to digitoll@toll.no

 ## Informasjon til norske API-tilbydere